RESOLUTION: Arrest made in 2015 for murder in West Palm Beach - News - The Palm Beach Post - Go Tech Daily

 >> MORE: “He was killed 10 days before his 23rd birthday”

-In 2017, Johnson’s mother, Lynn Perez, told The Post that her son was born in Broward County but grew up in Palm Beach County.
+In 2017, Johnson’s mother, Lynn Perez, told The Palm Beach Post that her son was born in Broward County but grew up in Palm Beach County.

 He graduated from Palm Beach Gardens High and spent a year and a half at A&M University in Florida, then was at Tallahassee Community College before returning home.
 He studied in the state of Palm Beach and worked at Duffy’s Sports Grill on PGA Boulevard when he died.

-Over the years, Johnson’s family and police have made requests to report homicides by offering a $ 12,000 reward.
+Over the years, Johnson’s family and police have put forward grounds for reporting murder cases by offering a $ 12,000 fee.
+In July 2017, Perez filed a lawsuit against the owners and director of his son’s condominium complex, Paradise Cove.

-On Thursday, it was not clear how the authorities committed Paramore to killing.
+He claimed they were unable to provide adequate security.
+Legal information includes a January 2019 settlement case.

 ohitchcock@pbpost.com